reservoirprotocol/relay-kit/packages/ui/readme.md

 Relay is the Fastest and Cheapest Way to Bridge and Transact Across Chains.

-This SDK facilitates interacting with Reservoir's Relay infrastructure.
+This SDK facilitates interacting with the Relay protocol.
 Learn more about Relay by checking out the <a href="https://docs.relay.link">docs</a>.
 Head over to the <a href="https://docs.relay.link/references/sdk/getting-started">sdk docs</a> to learn more about configuring and using the SDK in your application.
 </br>
 </br>